 Canniffe, E., Al-Saffar, M., Sagar, D., 2018.
 Reimagining the Northern Quarter, Manchester Craft and Design Centre, 2018.

-Al-Saffar, M., 2019.
+Al-Saffar, M., 2018.
 'Assessment of the process of urban transformation in Baghdad city form and function'.
-In City and Territory in the Globalization Age, pp. 709-718, Editorial Universitat Politècnica de València.
+In Colomer, V. (eds.)
+24th ISUF 2017 - City and Territory in the Globalization Age: conference proceedings, pp. 709-718, Universitat Politècnica de València.

 Al-Saffar, M., 2018.
 'Urban heritage and conservation in the historic centre of Baghdad'.
 In Echarri, V., Brebbia, CA. (eds.)
 Heritage Architecture Studies, pp. 23-37, WIT Press.